Expressions

 orexpr2

-have side-effects (such as updating a ghost variable), only the side-effects of the expression that is chosen are performed.A universal expression of the form
+have side-effects (such as updating a ghost variable), only the side-effects of the expression that is chosen are performed.Regarding the logical operator precedence,

 forall t v . expr